Jerusalem as Modern City:

 About this talk

-When someone think of Jerusalem, they usually imagine the Holy City: The Temple Mount, the Western Wall, the Church of the Holy Sepulchre, or the Al-Aqsa Mosque.
-If they were lucky enough to visit Jersualem, they may add to the list the Jaffa or the Damascus gate, the Machane Yehuda market, and maybe the small houses of Nachlaot.
-Yet, Jerusalem is also a profane, living modern city, with all its challenges and beauties, and being Jerusalem, a bit more of all that.
+When someone thinks of Jerusalem, they usually imagine the Holy City: the Temple Mount, the Western Wall, the Church of the Holy Sepulchre, or the Al-Aqsa Mosque.
+If they were fortunate enough to visit Jerusalem, they might add to the list the Jaffa Gate or the Damascus Gate, the bustling Machane Yehuda market, and perhaps the quaint houses of Nachlaot.
+Yet, Jerusalem is also a secular, modern city, with all its challenges and beauties—and, being Jerusalem, it embodies all of this and more.

-We invite you on a virtual walk starting from the middle of the 19th century, when the first residents of the Old City left its medieval alleys and settled outside of the walls, and newcomers, such as the German Templars, came and brought a modern and new way of life.
-This process of modernization, stretching through different political landscapes and an ever-changing human mosaic of religions, ethnic identities and languages, has been going on since then.
+We invite you on a virtual walk starting in the mid-19th century, when the first residents of the Old City left its medieval alleys to settle outside the walls, and newcomers, such as the German Templars, arrived and introduced a modern way of life.
+This process of modernization, spanning diverse political landscapes and an ever-changing human mosaic of religions, ethnic identities, and languages, has continued ever since.

-We will dive into two iconic neighborhoods to discover some of the characteristics of this process more in-depth, through stories and personal impressions - as Eszter has been a proud resident of Baka for the past 7 years.
+We will dive into two iconic neighborhoods to explore some characteristics of this process in greater depth, sharing stories and personal impressions—including those of Eszter, a proud resident of Baka for the past eight years.

 About Eszter